 |Special Effects||Off - Contact||Opacity/Bleed Resistance||Adhesion|

 1. Ink Build-up:

-- Wipe Multi - Tech’s Thinner PL sparingly on the underside of the screen.
+- Wipe Multi - Tech’s Thinner sparingly on the underside of the screen.

 - Print with properly tensioned screens.
 High - tension stretch with as fine a mesh as possible (monofilament).